edgedb/easy-edgedb/chapter13/index.md

 Success!
 Just add `introspect` and the `sequence_next()` and `sequence_reset()` functions will know which sequence type to increment.

-Let's play around with this sequence number of ours for a bit.
+Now that we know how sequences work, let's play around with this sequence number of ours for a bit.
 As you can see, it can be incremented or reset, but can't be reset to anything less than 1.

 ```
 db> select sequence_next(introspect SomeSequenceNumber);